huggingface/hf-endpoints-documentation/docs/source/guides/openmetrics.md

 You now have the ability to integrate the metrics of your Endpoint(s) to your internal tool.

-Utilizing OpenMetrics, you can create an integration to allow for a more granular view of your Endpoint's metrics in almost-real-time, showing latency distribution and HTTP requests per replica IDs, and status codes.
-CPU, Memory, and GPU usage metrics can be analyzed, also shown per replica.
+Utilizing OpenMetrics, you can create an integration to allow for a more granular view of your Endpoint's metrics in almost-real-time, showing for example:
+- requests grouped by replica
+- latency distribution of requests
+- hardware metrics for all accelerator types

 We set this up with OpenMetrics, which helps define a standardized format for representing and transmitting time series data, making it easier for systems to consume and process metrics, ensuring that the data is structured optimally for storage and transport.